Torkit0/chat_log_twitch/README.md

 ## Running the app

-To run the test after you've installed the necessary packages, do **node index.js** in the same folder that the file is in
+To run the test after you've installed the necessary packages, do **node index.js** or **npm run main** in the same folder that the file is in

 ## Versioning